phamhanh/TempehWarden/README.md

 experience WiFi dropouts, you can use<a style="color: rgb(51, 255, 51);" href="http://weworkweplay.com/play/automatically-connect-a-raspberry-pi-to-a-wifi-network/">
 this method</a> to force the
 RPi to reconnect to the WiFi network.</p>
-<p>Note that the CellarWarden daemon will continue to function,
+<p>Note that the TempehWarden daemon will continue to function,
 logging
 temperature and humidity, even if the WiFi connection drops.
 However, the web app will be unable to connect until the WiFi is re-established.</p>
 <h2><br>
 <a id="user-content-emailsms-alarms" class="anchor" href="#emailsms-alarms" aria-hidden="true"><span class="octicon octicon-link"></span></a></h2>
-<h2>Realtime Clock</h2><p>CellarWarden is highly dependent on the
+<h2>Realtime Clock</h2><p>TempehWarden is highly dependent on the
 correct time, as it logs significant amounts of time-sensitive data.
 The RPi does not have a built-in RTC, and instead, obtains its time from the internet.
-If the RPi is unable to connect to the internet, the time on the RPi will be incorrect and this will adversely affect operations of CellarWarden.
-To address this and ensure that CellarWarden always has the correct time regardless of internet connectivity, an RTC board may be connected to the RPi via its I2C pins.
+If the RPi is unable to connect to the internet, the time on the RPi will be incorrect and this will adversely affect operations of TempehWarden.
+To address this and ensure that TempehWarden always has the correct time regardless of internet connectivity, an RTC board may be connected to the RPi via its I2C pins.
 Adafruit offers a <a style="color: rgb(51, 255, 51);" href="https://www.adafruit.com/product/264">DS1307-based I2C RTC board</a>
 in kit form that requires minimal soldering and can be directly connected to the RPi's 3.3V line and I2C pins without the need for logic level shifters.
 More information about this is included in the <a style="color: rgb(51, 255, 51);" href="/public/help/help_hardware.html">Hardware Examples page</a> and is also available <a style="color: rgb(51, 255, 51);" href="https://learn.adafruit.com/adding-a-real-time-clock-to-raspberry-pi">here</a>.</p><h2><br></h2><h2>Email/SMS Alarms</h2>
-<p>CellarWarden can send alarm notifications to specified email
+<p>TempehWarden can send alarm notifications to specified email
 addresses if conditions are set in the Alarms dialog.
 For emails and SMS messages, it is necessary to provide an email account name and password to serve as the sender, as well as email addresses for the